Eponce11/chatty/README.md

 - Add profile picture or server picture

 ## Functionality

-- Developed with a React TypeScript front-end using Vite for efficient project building, TailwindCSS for clean and responsive UI design, Redux Toolkit for centralized state management, and RTK Query for seamless API integration with the back-end server.
+- Developed with a `React` `TypeScript` front-end using `Vite` for efficient project building, `TailwindCSS` for clean and responsive UI design, `Redux Toolkit` for centralized state management, and `RTK Query` for seamless API integration with the back-end server.
-- Integrated MongoDB with Mongoose(ODM) in an Express Node TypeScript server, managing persistent storage for user-created servers, previously communicated messages, and S3 image names for profile picture accessibility.
+- Integrated `MongoDB` with `Mongoose(ODM)` in an `Express` `TypeScript` server, managing persistent storage for user-created servers, previously communicated messages, and `S3` image names for profile picture accessibility.
-- Incorporated Socket.io for real-time user updates, including online/offline status for friends and servers, and live updated message communication.
+- Incorporated `Socket.io` for real-time user updates, including online/offline status for friends and servers, and live updated message communication.
-- Integrated AWS S3 using the AWS SDK and IAM,establishing programmatic access for connecting to the bucket.
+- Integrated `AWS` `S3` using the `AWS SDK` and `IAM`,establishing programmatic access for connecting to the bucket.
 - Implemented storage for user images and enabled temporary access through signed URLs to the images.
-- Incorporated Vitest Testing framework for catching any bugs that may slow down or disrupt development
+- Incorporated `Vitest` Testing framework for catching any bugs that may slow down or disrupt development